BigIskander/wetv_getsubtitles/README.md

 5. Select the folder with the extension
 6. Pin down the extension in top menu of the browser

-Due to securite restrictions, in order to use this extension you will need to manually allow developer mode and reload extension every time your open browser.
+Due to security restrictions, in order to use this extension you will need to manually allow developer mode and reload extension every time your open browser.

 How to use:
 1. go to wetv.vip and open any video you want to watch